hyecheol123/UWMadison_CS540_Su20_P05/README.md

   (`dfs`) Enter the list of states searched by DFS (h lines, each line containing w integers either 0 or 1, 1 means searched, comma separated).
 - **Q7**
   (`distances`) Enter the Manhattan distances to the goal for each cell in the maze (h lines, each line containing w integers, comma separated).
+- **Q8**
+  (`a_manhattan`) Enter the list of states searched by A* with Manhattan distance to the goal as the heuristic (h lines, each line containing w integers either 0 or 1, 1 means searched, comma separated).
+- **Q9**
+  (`a_euclidean`) Enter the list of states searched by A* with Euclidean distance to the goal as the heuristic (h lines, each line containing w integers either 0 or 1, 1 means searched, comma separated).